b5media.com

 Here’s a chance to support a great DC cause, the non-profit Whitman-Walker Clinic, a DC-based health organization that provides health care to those infected with or affected by HIV/AIDS.

-The event includes a fundraising 5K walk and run, pre-event speeches, and the announcement of […]
+The event includes a fundraising 5K walk and run, pre-event speeches, and the announcement of winners of the poster and essay contest for students.

-Girls’ Dinner with Wines Created by Women Winemakers
+Girls’ Wine & Dinner with Women Winemakers

 This is a GNO (Girl’s Night Out) with a great theme.
 Sampling some of the best wines created by leading women in the winemaking industry, combined with some amazing food and of course, great company.

 According a study on women winemakers in California, an estimated 15% to 20% of California’s wine-makers are women.
-And while it may currently be a […]
+And while it may currently be a a male-dominated industry, there’s no surprise that evidence indicates women’s senses of taste and smell are more acute, resulting in a high demand for winemakers with these heightened senses.

 Green Festival - Save the Environment